vfarafonov/idea-intent-sender-plugin/README.md

 # Installation
 Install the plugin automatically from the JetBrains repository or download the latest zip (https://plugins.jetbrains.com/plugin/7945?pr=) and follow next steps:
 - Open the plugin manager (File -> Settings -> Plugins (on the left pane) or by typing "plugin" in find action field (Help -> Find Action))
-- Click "Install plugin from disk...", select downloaded file and click the install button
+- Click "Install a plugin from disk...", select downloaded file and click the "install" button
 - Restart the IDE (will be prompted automatically)

 # Usage
-To open the plugin window click on the "Intent sender" button on the right side of the IDE or open it from the tool windows menu (View -> Tool Windows or from the icon on the bottom left corner of the IDE).
+To open the plugin window click on the "Intent sender" button on the right side of the IDE or open it from the tool windows menu (View -> Tool Windows or from the icon in the bottom left corner of the IDE).

-Specify intent parameters, select a component if needed, add extras and flags, and then just click on one of the send intent buttons.
+Specify intent parameters, select a component if needed, add extras and flags, and then just click on one of the "send intent" buttons.
 That's it.

 To restore previously sent commands you can use the button next to the "Intent parameters" section header.

-If you are adding any of the array extras, type items with comma as a separator and do not place space symbols between items
+If you are adding any of the array extras, type items with the comma as a separator and do not place space symbols between items

 # Typical use-cases samples
 * <b>Broadcast receiver testing.</b>